Deep ecology: Knowledge of nonhuman interests

-Deepness
+Deep versus Shallowness

 When Arne Næss coined the term deep ecology, he compared it favourably with shallow ecology which he criticized for its utilitarian and anthropocentric attitude to nature and for its materialist and consumer-oriented outlook, describing its "central objective" as "the health and affluence of people in the developed countries."
 William D. Grey believes that developing a non-anthropocentric set of values is "a hopeless quest".
 He seeks an improved "shallow" view.
 Deep ecologists point out, however, that "shallow ecology" (resource management conservation) is counter-productive, since it serves mainly to support capitalism, the means through which industrial civilization destroys the biosphere.
 The eco-centric view thus only becomes 'hopeless' within the structures and ideology of civilization.
 Outside it, however, a non-anthropocentric world view has characterised most 'primal' cultures since time immemorial, and, in fact, obtained in many indigenous groups until the industrial revolution and after.
 Some cultures still hold this view today.
-As such, the eco-centric narrative is in not alien to humans, and may be seen as the normative ethos in human evolution.
+As such, the eco-centric narrative is not alien to humans, and may be seen as the normative ethos in human evolution.
 Grey's view represents the reformist discourse that deep ecology has rejected from the beginning.

 Misanthropy

 Social ecologist Murray Bookchin interpreted deep ecology as being misanthropic, due in part to the characterization of humanity by David Foreman, of the environmental advocacy group Earth First!, as a "pathological infestation on the Earth".
 Bookchin mentions that some, like Foreman, defend misanthropic measures such as organising the rapid genocide of most of humanity.
 In response, deep ecologists have argued that Foreman's statement clashes with the core narrative of deep ecology, the first tenet of which stresses the intrinsic value of both nonhuman and human life.
-Arne Naess suggested a slow decrease in human population over an extended period, not genocide.
+Arne Næss suggested both a slow decrease in human population over an extended period and immigration restrictionism, not genocide.

 Bookchin's second major criticism is that deep ecology fails to link environmental crises with authoritarianism and hierarchy.
 He suggests that deep ecologists fail to recognise the potential for humans to solve environmental issues.
 In response, deep ecologists have argued that industrial civilization, with its class hierarchy, is the sole source of the ecological crisis.
 The eco-centric worldview precludes any acceptance of social class or authority based on social status.
 Deep ecologists believe that since ecological problems are created by industrial civilization the only solution is the deconstruction of the culture itself.